TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 }
 ```

-With this `statusListCredential` we're able to check the status for the credential we created, which is identified by its `"id": "b7a8bd19-f20d-4132-ac2e-137ff4d1511a"` and status list index `106493`.
+With this `statusListCredential`, we're able to check the status for the credential we created, which is identified by its `id` and status list index `106493`.

+### 3. Verify Credential's Status

-#### To check the status you have a few options:
+To check the status for any credential, you can make a `GET` request to `/v1/credentials/{id}/status`.

-- Run the [verification algorithm](https://w3c.github.io/vc-status-list-2021/#validate-algorithm) yourself using the specification.
-- Use the [utility in the SSI SDK](https://github.com/TBD54566975/ssi-sdk/blob/d5c302a1d9b9d04c1636a0c8dfda015f61bb0f6b/credential/status/statuslist2021.go#L254) to check the status.
-- Use the SSI Service's endpoint for status validation.

-### 3. Verify a Credential's Status

-The SSI Service has an endpoint which you can make `GET` requests to at `/v1/credentials/{id}/status` to check the status for any credential.
 Using our credential's `"id": "b7a8bd19-f20d-4132-ac2e-137ff4d1511a"`, here's how we would make the request:

 ```bash
 curl localhost:8080/v1/credentials/8f9d58b2-c978-4317-96bd-35949ce76121/status
 ```

-Upon success we should see a response saying the credential is neither revoked or suspended:
+Upon success, we should see a response saying the credential is neither revoked or suspended:

 ```json
 {